mzyl/bookbytes2.0/README.md

 - [ ] Host locally on server
 - [ ] Find font that contains virtually all characters
   - Maybe this doesn't exist like I thought it did
+- [ ] About page, what else is coming, etc.

 ### Ordered Plan
 - [x] Set up server to download full library